Brussels Park: Vauxhall bandstand

 The Vauxhall's wooden bandstand, built in 1913, is located along the enclosure at the building's rear end.
-It is a refurbished bandstand in neo-Moorish style which housed the summer concerts of the Royal Theatre of La Monnaie from 1852.
+It is a refurbished bandstand in neo-Moorish style that housed the summer concerts of the Royal Theatre of La Monnaie from 1852.
 At the request of the City of Brussels, which was seeking to relaunch a breathless entertainment venue, the stage pavilion topped with an imperial dome and decorated with wooden trellises was rebuilt in 1913 by the architect Malfait.
 Lacking the expected success, it was abandoned ten years later.
 An enlightened amateur, Éric d'Huart, undertook the restoration from 1987 to make it his home.

 Bandstand

 The park's main bandstand was built in 1841 by the architect Jean-Pierre Cluysenaar for national holiday celebrations.
 This ornate twelve-sided cast iron kiosk was initially intended for the roundabout in the park opposite the Palace of the Nation, but was soon moved to a higher spot within the park.
-For more than a century, it has been used regularly for concert and fanfare orchestras.
+For more than a century, it has been used regularly for concerts and fanfare orchestras.